 Open Window For Retirement Tax Planning

-Use this Tax Planning Window wisely, because it closes when you are forced to take income again.
+Use this Tax Planning Window wisely because it closes when you are forced to take income again.

-Close Window for Retirement Tax Planning
+Close Window for the Best Retirement Tax Strategy

 There are several ways your tax planning window closes.

-Capital Gains Stack on Top of Ordinary Income, but can negatively affect your Tax Planning Window.
+Capital Gains Stack on Top of Ordinary Income but can negatively affect your Tax Planning Window.